oracle/python-select-ai/doc/source/user_guide/provider.rst

 .. _provider:

-An AI Provider in Select AI refers to the service provider that supplies the LLM or transformer or both for processing and generating responses to natural language prompts.
-These providers offer models that can interpret and convert natural language for the use cases highlighted under the LLM concept
+An AI Provider in Select AI refers to the service provider of the LLM, transformer or both for processing and generating responses to natural language prompts.
+These providers offer models that can interpret and convert natural language for the use cases highlighted under the LLM concept.

 See `Select your AI Provider <https://docs.oracle.com/en-us/iaas/autonomous-database-serverless/doc/select-ai-about.html#GUID-FDAEF22A-5DDF-4BAE-A465-C1D568C75812>`__ for the supported providers